-Next to each such area is a special play area for children arranged in the same fashion and augmented with educational play opportunities: a child can crawl into a nest like a bird, or crawl through an underground tunnel like a rabbit.
+The zoo is divided into several areas.
+During briefer outings one can simply pass by the enclosures and look at the animals.
+There are other programs for those who have more time — they can come right up to the animals, touch them, and look after them along with zoo associates.
+Next to each area is a special play area for children arranged in the same fashion and augmented with educational play opportunities: a child can crawl into a nest like a bird, or crawl through a like a rabbit.
 This is not just fun, but educational as well – children best come to learn about the world through play, imitation, and movement.

 Beyond the farm is a forest zone and a long aviary tunnel – an enclosure for birds.
-Here smaller midland birds can fly freely about, while children, immersed in the cover provided by intertwining small branches, will feel as if they are in a dense forest, and get to see birds in their natural habitat.
+Here smaller midland birds can fly freely about, while children, immersed in the cover provided by intertwining small branches, can feel as if they are in a dense forest, and get to see birds in their natural habitat.

-By providing relief from the noise from the nearby parts of the children’s zoo, the aviary also serves as a protective buffer for the area inhabited by deer.
+By providing relief from the noise from the nearby parts of the children’s zoo, the aviary also serves as a protective buffer for the area inhabited by deer..